DeeptradeProtocol/sui-deepbook-wrapper-package/README.md

-# sui-deepbook-wrapper-contract
+# Deepbook Wrapper

-DeepBook V3 wrapper that manages DEEP coin fees and collects trading fees from swaps and orders.
+The Deepbook Wrapper is a "wrapper" package for DeepBook V3 that enables trading without requiring users to hold DEEP coins.

+## Overview

+This wrapper simplifies the trading experience by automatically handling DEEP coin requirements:

+- **Swaps**: Covers DEEP fees from reserves in exchange for a portion of output tokens
+- **Orders**: Covers DEEP fees from reserves in exchange for a portion of user's SUI

+The wrapper acts as an intermediary, managing all DEEP-related fee operations.

 ## System Design

-### Overview

-The DeepBook wrapper provides two main functionalities:

-1. Swap facilitation with fee collection in native coins
-2. Order creation support with DEEP coin provision and SUI-based fee collection

-### Swap System
+### Swaps

+The wrapper provides DEEP coins from its reserves each time user does a swap.
-The wrapper collects fees in the native coin of each trade (base coin for quote→base swaps, quote coin for base→quote swaps).
+The wrapper collects fees in the output coin of each trade (base coin for quote→base swaps, quote coin for base→quote swaps) to cover provided DEEP coins from reserves.
-These fees are stored in a `Bag` data structure, organized by coin type.
+These fees are stored in a `Bag` data structure, organized by `coinType`.

-### Order System
+### Orders

-The wrapper provides DEEP coins from its reserves when users need additional DEEP to cover DeepBook's native fees.
-This service is only needed when:

-- The pool is not whitelisted by DeepBook (whitelisted pools don't require DEEP)
+The wrapper provides DEEP coins from its reserves only when user needs additional DEEP to cover DeepBook's native fees during order placement.
+When the pool is whitelisted by DeepBook, the wrapper doesn't provide any DEEP, since such pools doesn't have DEEP fees.
-- The user doesn't have enough DEEP in their wallet or balance manager
+Also, if user has enough DEEP in their wallet or balance manager, the wrapper doesn't provide any DEEP.

 ## Fee Structure

+### Swap Fees

+The Deepbook Wrapper charges a fee on each swap in the output coin of the swap.
+The fee structure directly mirrors DeepBook's `taker_fee` parameter, which is set and controlled by DeepBook governance (currently 0.01% for stablecoin pools and 0.1% for other pools).
+The Wrapper simply adopts these rates without modification.

 ### Order Fees

-The wrapper implements a two-tier fee structure for orders:

-1. **Deep Reserves Coverage Fee**

-   - Only applies when users borrow DEEP from wrapper reserves
+DeepBook protocol requires DEEP coins as a fees for order placement, the fees calculated based on order price and size.
+The Wrapper handles these fees in two ways:

+1. **If user has enough DEEP to cover the order fees**: No additional fees are charged.
+DEEP coins are provided from the user's wallet balance.

+2. **If user needs DEEP to cover the order fees**: Two fees apply when borrowing DEEP from Wrapper reserves:
+   - **DEEP Reserve Coverage Fee**: Equal to the required DEEP amount converted to SUI value; paid in SUI coins;
-   - Charged in SUI coins
+   - **Protocol Fee**: 1% of the reserve coverage fee; paid in SUI coin.

-   - Amount equals the value of borrowed DEEP coins
+**Fee Scaling**: The more DEEP a user has in their wallet, the lower the fees:
+- When user has all DEEP required for order: 0% reserve coverage fee + 0% protocol fee
-   - Not charged if user has sufficient DEEP or uses whitelisted pools
+- When user has partial DEEP required: reserve coverage fee + 1% protocol fee

-2. **Protocol Fee**
-   - 1% of the Deep Reserves Coverage Fee
-   - Only applies when Deep Reserves Coverage Fee is charged
-   - Collected in SUI coins

-### Fee Exemptions

-No fees are charged when:

-- User has sufficient DEEP in their wallet or balance manager
-- Trading on pools whitelisted by DeepBook (which don't require DEEP)

-### Design Considerations

-- **Fee Collection**: Swap fees are collected in native coins of the trade, while order fees are collected in SUI coins
-- **DEEP Usage**: The wrapper provides DEEP only when necessary, optimizing for user convenience and system efficiency
-- **Whitelisted Pools**: Zero-fee operations for whitelisted pools encourage liquidity provision on strategic venues
+- When user has no DEEP: reserve coverage fee + 1% protocol fee

+This structure incentivizes users to hold DEEP coins while ensuring trading accessibility for everyone.
+For whitelisted pools, there is no DEEP fees, so no fees are charged.

 ## Economic Considerations

 ### DEEP Treasury Sustainability

+#### Swap Fees
-The wrapper maintains a DEEP coin treasury to support both order creation and swaps on non-whitelisted pools.
-Key economic factors:
+The wrapper provides DEEP tokens from its treasury for trades on non-whitelisted pools, while collecting fees in the traded tokens.
+This creates a potential economic risk:

-- **Revenue Streams**:
-  - Swap fees in native traded coins
-  - Order fees in SUI coins
-- **Cost Coverage**: Deep Reserves Coverage Fee ensures the wrapper can replenish its DEEP treasury
-- **Protocol Growth**: Protocol Fee – 1% of Deep Reserves Coverage Fee – supports ongoing development and maintenance

-### Risk Management
+- **Risk**: High volume of low-value token trades could deplete the DEEP treasury faster than the collected fees can replenish it (when converted back to DEEP)
+- **Impact**: The wrapper could become economically unsustainable if the value of consumed DEEP exceeds the value of collected fees

-Several mechanisms ensure economic sustainability:
+Several approaches could address this economic risk:

-1. **Value-Equivalent Fees**: Deep Reserves Coverage Fee matches the value of provided DEEP
-2. **Selective DEEP Provision**: DEEP only provided when necessary
-3. **Whitelisted Pool Optimization**: Zero-fee operations for strategically important pools
-4. **Multi-Coin Treasury**: Diversified fee collection in both native coins (swaps) and SUI coins (orders)

-### Future Optimizations

-Potential future enhancements could include:

-1. **Dynamic Fee Structure**: Adjust fees based on market conditions and DEEP availability
-2. **Advanced Treasury Management**: Automated DEEP replenishment strategies
-3. **Enhanced Pool Whitelisting**: Strategic pool selection for zero-fee trading
-4. **Monitoring Systems**: Real-time tracking of DEEP usage and fee collection

-The current implementation provides a solid foundation for sustainable operations while maintaining flexibility for future improvements.
+1. **Token Whitelisting**: Limit wrapper usage to specific tokens with sufficient value and liquidity
+2. **SUI-based Fees**: Collect swap fees in SUI instead of output tokens, matching the order fee model

+However, this would only become necessary if DeepBook transitions to permissionless pool creation AND the ecosystem grows to support thousands of token types with active trading.
+Given that DeepBook pools are currently permissioned, this is not an immediate concern.

+#### Order Fees
+The wrapper's order fee structure has minimal economic risk.
+By collecting fees in SUI, we maintain a stable and liquid asset for treasury management.
+Since reserve coverage fees directly match the DEEP amount needed, there's a fair value exchange.
+The additional 1% protocol fee helps cover operational costs and treasury maintenance.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

+This tool uses several dependencies from [Mysten Labs](https://github.com/MystenLabs/sui), which are licensed under Apache-2.0.